Stability, corners, and other 2-dimensional shapes: Corners and squares

 \item Whenever $(a, b)$ is in good position over $M$ with $b$ in $\tp(a/M)$, the dense element $b\cdot a\inv$ over $M$ belongs to $\GO M$.
 In particular, the $\omega$-internal set $\GO M$ is dense. \item Whenever $a$ is dense over $M$ and $g$ in $\GO M$ is dense over $M$, the $\omega$-internal set is again dense, that is, there exists some $a'$ in $\tp(a/M)$ which is dense over $M\cup\{g\}$ such that $a'\cdot g$ belongs to $\tp(a/M)$.

-Similarly, the $\omega$-internal set $\tp(a/M)\cap g\cdot \tp(a/M)$ is also dense, so there exists some $a''$ in $\tp(a/M)$ which is dense over $M\cup\{g\}$ such that $g\cdot a''$ belongs to $\tp(a/M)$. \item If $N$ is a countable rich subset of $G$ containing $M$, then $\GO N$ is a subgroup of $\GO M$. \end{enumerate} Furthermore, it follows from \cite[Theorem 4.5]{rI68} that if $G$ has finite exponent, then $\GO M$ is a countable intersection of internal subgroups, each defined over $M$ and of finite index.
-The reason for this is that the quotient group $G/ \GO M$ admits a topology (called \emph{the logic topology}) which makes it a compact Hausdorff topological group. \end{fact}
+Similarly, the $\omega$-internal set $\tp(a/M)\cap g\cdot \tp(a/M)$ is also dense, so there exists some $a''$ in $\tp(a/M)$ which is dense over $M\cup\{g\}$ such that $g\cdot a''$ belongs to $\tp(a/M)$. \item If $N$ is a countable rich subset of $G$ containing $M$, then $\GO N$ is a subgroup of $\GO M$. \end{enumerate} Furthermore, it follows that if $G$ has finite exponent, then $\GO M$ is a countable intersection of internal subgroups, each defined over $M$ and of finite index: Indeed, we can equip the quotient group $G/ \GO M$ with the so-called \emph{logic topology}, according to which a subset in the quotient is closed if its preimage is $\omega$-internal and defined over $M$.
+The quotient group $G/ \GO M$ is a compact Hausdorff topological group of finite exponent, and thus profinite by \cite[Theorem 4.5]{rI68}.
+Since $M$ and $\mathcal F$ are countable, the logic topology is second countable, so there is a fundamental system of open normal subgroups $H_n/ \GO M$ with $\GO M=\bigcap_n H_n$.
+Now, each quotient $H_n/\GO M$ is closed of finite index, by topological compactness, and thus the preimage $H_n$ is internal and defined over $M$, as desired. \end{fact}